simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 The days indicated above relate to a single Section.
 Operating two buildings in the same industry, i.e. within the same Expertise category, will cut the required time in half, operating three will bring it down to a third etc. This also happens when both buildings are part of the same Production Line, e.g. two (three, four, five...)
 Farmsteads will bring the time down equally.

-The bonus granted by an expert is a fixed value which is simply added to the availability/satisfaction percentage.
+The bonus granted by an expert is a fixed value which is simply added to the workforce's efficiency.
 For example, a workforce operating at 80% efficiency will operate at 102.48% efficiency once 3 experts are activated at the base.

 ### Soil fertility

-The efficiency of certain Sections is impacted by a planet's soil fertility.
+The efficiency of certain buildings is impacted by a planet's soil fertility.
 If this is the case, it will be indicated next to the building's entry in the BSC window.
-The Sections currently requiring fertile soil are Farmstead (FRM) and Orchard (ORC).
+The buildings currently requiring fertile soil are Farmstead (FRM) and Orchard (ORC).

 ![Fertile soil](fertile-soil.png)

 A planet's soil fertility can be seen in its PLI window.
-The further the yellow bit of the bar reaches to the right, the more fertile it is; the further it reaches to the left, the lower the fertility value. __Note: If there are two dashes instead of a bar, the planet is infertile, meaning that Sections impacted by soil fertility cannot operate at all here.__
+The further the yellow bit of the bar reaches to the right, the more fertile it is; the further it reaches to the left, the lower the fertility value. __Note: If there are two dashes instead of a bar, the planet is infertile, meaning that buildings impacted by soil fertility cannot operate at all here.__

 ![Soil fertility](soil-fertility.png)

 The overall efficiency of a Section is multiplied by the fertility value of its planet.
-Neutral fertility (i.e. no yellow bit) indicates a multiplier of 100%, or 1.0.
+Neutral fertility (i.e. no yellow bit) indicates a multiplier of 1.0.

 ## About this page